Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Common symptoms of food addiction are eating when not hungry or to the point of illness, feelings of worry, hiding food intake, and experiencing withdrawal symptoms like craving, headache, and restlessness.

-You can treat or prevent food addiction by detoxifying from triggering foods and changing eating habits.
+You treat or prevent food addiction by detoxifying from triggering foods and changing eating habits.

 The American Psychiatric Association defines gambling addiction or disorder as a repeated and ongoing pattern of betting and wagering that continues despite multiple problems in different areas of an individual’s life.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5) identifies gambling as a behavioral addiction.